 Dr Marco Vezza

+I have research interests in low speed aerodynamics and fluid structure interaction, with applications in aerospace, wind engineering and industrial aerodynamics.
+I have been involved in both experimental and computational work in this area, from the analysis and design of bridge decks against static loading and aeroelastic effects to wind tunnel testing of aerofoils for novel wind turbine applications.
 The DIVEX code which was initially developed at Glasgow, and subsequently through collaboration with the University of Strathclyde, has been employed in a number of funded bridge projects for commercial sponsors.
-In addition, bridge deck testing in the university’s wind tunnel facilities has been carried out, most recently on a model of the Forth Bridge.
+In addition, bridge deck testing in the university’s wind tunnel facilities has been carried out, including a model of the Forth Bridge.

 - Rotorcraft DARP – predictive capability theme.
 EPSRC/Industry funded (2003-2008), £87,892

 - Wind Tunnel Testing of Deck Structure (Forth Bridge).
 Funded by Forth Estuary Transport Authority (2006), £64,244 , co-investigator

 - Numerical Analysis of the Sale Waterpark Footbridge, Manchester.
 Funded by Halcrow (2004), £12,000

 - Aerodynamic Assessment of the Bressay Bridge Options.
 Funded by Halcrow (2003), £12,000

 - Liam Ferrier - Improving theperformance of cucloidal rotors through leading-edge morphing

 - Frank Scheurich - Modelling the Aerodynamics of Vertical-Axis Wind Turbines.

 - Alasdair Thom - Computational Study of Vortex/Lifting Surface Interactions.

 - Lada Vybulkova - Simulating the Impact of Tidal Stream Turbines on the Seabed in Shallow Waters.